Accounting for Child Support Payments

 The collection and disbursement of child support payments is the responsibility of the Division of the Child Support Enforcement.

-Payments may also be received through a variety of enforcement methods.
-Enforcement payments are received by check or electronic funds transfer from various government agencies, private sources, insurance companies, and financial institutions and are credited to the individual accounts.
+Enforcement payment methods are also received by check or electronic funds transfer from various government agencies, private sources, insurance companies, and financial institutions and are credited to the individual accounts.

 When payments are received in the Division, they are recorded, credited to the appropriate account, and a disbursement is made to the custodial parent within two (2) business days, either by check or direct deposit to their designated bank account.